CERT-Polska/mquery/docs/how-to/install-native.md

 This guide was tested on Ubuntu 22.10.

+Note: this installation guide is slightly obsolete.
+It was tested and it'll work, but an easier way to install mquery using a Python package is coming.

 ## Requirements

 * Linux system with at least 4GB RAM and enough disk space for your samples